[Updated 23 February 2018]

 - We cannot know beforehand what impact our interventions will have

 - Every complex problem is essentially unique

 - Cause and effect is unknown and unknowable

-- Every solution to a complex problem is a “one-shot operation,” every attempt has unintended consequences
+- Every solution to a complex problem is a “one-shot operation,” and every attempt has unintended consequences

 - Every complex problem can be consider to be a symptom of another problem.

 One of the challenges of complex problems is that in order to understand the problem, we need to attempt to solve it but, particularly at a global and national level, solutions are often expensive and have “lasting unintended consequences which are likely to spawn new wicked problems” (p.8).